continja/sofarsogoode.github.io/_pages/showinfo.md

 ### Mini-Trees

-The Mini-Trees (Christmas show only) are contructed of EMT conduit slipped over a piece of rebar driven into the ground.
+The Mini-Trees (Christmas show only) are constructed of EMT conduit slipped over a piece of rebar driven into the ground.
 The lights are attached to standard Mega-Tree mounting strips and 1/2 of a ChromaPole set, both purchased from Boscoyo Studios.
-The strings of lights are connected to a ChromaPole plate at the top, and held to the ground with tent stakes and small bungee cords.
+The strings of lights are connected to a ChromaPole plate at the top, and held to the ground with tent stakes.
 Each mini-tree has 108 individual lights.

 ### Tombstones